ApiLogicServer/Docs/docs/Tech-Python.md

 I understand that Python's 1-pass nature means your imports have to be in a certain order to work.
 I have spent days battling this.
 I hope you have better luck, but at least you have a heads up.
 As always, introduce changes in small numbers to avoid having lots of potential problems.

+One technique is to put the offending import into a class or function, instead of at the top.
+See, for example, "circular import" comment in `security/authentication_provider/keycloak/auth_provider.py`.

 &nbsp;

 ## Mac Installs